sharkrf/srf-ip-conn-srv/README.md

 - **server-contact**: contact info for the server, this is displayed on the dashboard.
 The default value is empty.

-## Dashboard
+## Dashboard (TODO)
 The server has a web-based dashboard.
-In order to use it, you need to serve it with your web server.
+In order to use it, you need to serve the *dashboard* directory with your web server.

-The web interface periodically queries data from the PHP scripts, which interact with the running srf-ip-conn-srv process with JSON request and replies through Unix domain sockets.
+The web interface periodically queries data from the PHP scripts, which interact with the running srf-ip-conn-srv process with JSON requests and replies through Unix sockets.

 Each request and response has a **req** field which describes the type of the request and the response.